It’s a Fact: Shopping at Independent Home Improvement Retailers Builds Stronger Communities

 Independent We Stand created two videos that show the big impact small businesses make on their local communities.
 To view “Small Business.
 Big Impact.” click here and to view “Why Support Independent Business?” click here.

-Below, we will explore the findings of the Home Sweet Home Study and share thoughts from leaders representing NRHA and Independent We Stand.
+Below, we will explore the findings of the Home Sweet Home Study and share thoughts from leaders representing NHPA and Independent We Stand.

 Research & Findings